celery/celery/README.rst

 Celery is a task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well.

-The execution units, called tasks, are executed concurrently on one or more worker servers.
+The execution units, called tasks, are executed concurrently on a single or more worker servers.
 Tasks can execute asynchronously (in the background) or synchronously (wait until ready).